There is a wide variety of supposed hangover cures, but few have actually been scientifically tested or proven to work.

 In one study, the researchers found that congeners affected the severity of hangovers, with people feeling worse after drinking bourbon than with vodka.

 Some experts think that some of the symptoms a person experiences when they have a hangover result from low-grade inflammation.
-Therefore, some people might benefit from taking supplements of herbs that have anti-inflammatory properties, such as red ginseng and prickly pear cactus.
+Therefore, some people might benefit from taking supplements of herbs that have anti-inflammatory properties, such as

 People who pace themselves when they are drinking alcohol and drink slowly are less likely to experience severe hangover symptoms the following day.